Criticism of Jesus: Sexuality and humility

-Friedrich Nietzsche, a 19th-century philosopher, has many criticisms of Jesus and Christianity, even going so far as to style himself as The Antichrist (book).
+Friedrich Nietzsche, a 19th-century philosopher, has many criticisms of the teachings of Jesus as presented in the New Testament, even going so far as to style himself as The Antichrist.
 In Human, All Too Human, and Twilight of the Idols for example, Nietzsche accuses the Church's and Jesus' teachings as being anti-natural in their treatment of passions, in particular sexuality: "There [In the Sermon on the Mount] it is said, for example, with particular reference to sexuality: 'If thy eye offend thee, pluck it out.'
 Fortunately, no Christian acts in accordance with this precept... the Christian who follows that advice and believes he has killed his sensuality is deceiving himself: it lives on in an uncanny vampire form and torments in repulsive disguises."
-Nietzsche does explicitly consider Jesus as a mortal, and furthermore as ultimately misguided, the antithesis of a true hero, whom he posits with his concept of a Dionysian hero.
-Nietzsche was repulsed by Jesus' elevation of the lowly: "Everything pitiful, everything suffering from itself, everything tormented by base feelings, the whole ghetto-world of the soul suddenly on top!"

-However Nietzsche did not demur of Jesus, saying he was the "only one true Christian".
+However, Nietzsche did make a distinction between the Biblical Jesus and the historical Jesus, which he called the "only one true Christian": he was convinced the authors of the Gospels had misrepresented his message and attributed to him teachings which were not his own.
 He presented a Christ whose own inner life consisted of "blessedness in peace, in gentleness, in the inability for enmity".
 There is much criticism by Nietzsche of the organized institution of Christianity and its class of priests.
 Christ's evangelism consisted of the good news that the kingdom of God is within you.
 "What are the 'glad tidings'?
 True life, eternal life is found—it is not promised, it is here, it is within you: as life lived in love....
 'Sin', every kind of distancing relationship between God and man, is abolished - precisely this is the 'glad tidings'.
 The 'glad tidings' are precisely that there are no more opposites...."